emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 ##### Backward Goto Transformation
 To reiterate, the basic procedure of either elimination transformations is to
 1) Find the statements that are between the goto and its target label according to the execution order of the program.
-2) Nest those statements into the appropriate COBOL control flow statement while persevering equivalence to the original program.
+2) Nest those statements into the appropriate COBOL control flow statement while preserving equivalence to the original program.

 In the forward goto elimination transformation, the appropriate COBOL control flow statement was an `IF` statement.
 When we are dealing with a backward goto, the appropriate COBOL control flow statement is a `PERFORM .. .
 UNTIL ...
 WITH TEST AFTER`.
 This is COBOL's `do ... while ...` implementation.
 However, the same behavior can be implemented with a regular `PERFORM ...
 UNTIL` by duplicating the body of the loop once before entering the loop itself.
 Here is a small example